sean00002/multi-site-BIRD/README.md

     - Used to plot distribution of all variants `theta` posterior medians.
 (Use data from __1a__)
     - Used to plot auc_roc (Need to use data from __1b__)
     - __Please see the details of model version control and inputs control in the notebook__
+4. `compile.py`
+    - Used to compile Stan model in current directory.
+    - `./compile.py xxx` (for xxx.stan)
+    - __IMPORTANT! make sure to edit the directories in `compile.py` to be the directories where your models are__.

 ## cmdStan: Other accessory directories
 1. `STANINPUTS`